jdbriner07/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  007 children's game // Shot, Sheild, Reload

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  the target audience is people who enjoy games, the benefit they will get is a fun way to spend time and depending on the age range, relive childhood memories.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  Be the last man standing, a game is made up of multiple rounds, each round a player decides they adtion they will take. the three actions are sheild, shot and reload.
+If you have ammo, you can attempt to shot to take a competitor out of the competition, otherwise, you can sheild to block a shot, or reload to gain additional ammo.

 ## Problem ##
   > Describe the problem your product solves.

+  if the user has a few moments of boredom or wants to relive a childhood memory

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  By providing a game that is engaging and nostalgic.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  "wish you were a secret agent?
+Join your friends, decide who is the bad guy and take them out."

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  just connect to our website and join a room

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  "Great game, I remember playing this game with my friends on long summer afternoons"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  this website has some information on the game http://folklore.usc.edu/?p=25474